drever/hotz-translation/README.md

-# Translation of the document "Elektronische Informationsverarbeitung und Kybernetik" by Günter Hotz from German to English.
+# Translation of the document "Eine Algebraisierung des Syntheseproblems von Schaltkreisen" by Günter Hotz from German to English.

 ## Introduction